Which Type of Pilates Class is Best for You?

 Clinical Pilates

-While Clinical Pilates focuses on specific therapeutic needs, Contemporary Pilates blends both the old and the new, offering a diverse experience.
+While Clinical Pilates focuses on specific therapeutic needs, Contemporary Pilates blends the old and the new, offering a diverse experience.

 Blending Traditions: Contemporary Pilates